XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 -   The rate **honeymoon** is applied to those who just got married and is determined by each supplier.
 Check *remarks* for more details.

+**Offers:**

+Depending on the supplier, the information concerning offers can be displayed at a room level or in the option level in AvailRS.

 **Status options:**